What is Title 24 in California?Posted on: October 22, 2020 in Title 24

 - What is Title 24 Acceptance Testing?

 Title 24 is a collection of energy standards for California buildings.
 Its goal is to promote energy efficiency in new homes and commercial constructions.
 Since 1978, California residents have had to comply with Title 24, Part 6 of the California Code of Regulations in their homes and businesses.
-This section specifies energy-efficiency standards designed to make the state’s energy usage more responsible and sustainable.
+This section specifies California energy code standards designed to make the state’s energy usage more responsible and sustainable.

 Efficient energy use has many benefits.
 It reduces energy costs, improves building comfort and aesthetic appeal, boosts the availability and dependability of electrical power and reduces adverse environmental impacts.
 Businesses save money, the state economy remains more robust and stable, electrical systems are more reliable, and the environment receives the protections it needs for clean air and water and a livable climate.